Package 'archeofrag'

 n.components

 Integer.
-Number of objects to fragment (connected components).
+Innitial number of objects (connected components).

 vertices

 Integer.
-Number of fragments (vertices).
+Final number of fragments (vertices).

 edges